 Inventories are valued at the lower of cost or net realizable value using the first-in, first-out method.
 Inventory costs generally consist of material, labor, depreciation and overhead costs.
 The Company writes down its inventory for estimated obsolescence or unmarketable inventory in an amount equal to the difference between the cost of inventory and the estimated net realizable value based upon assumptions about future demand and market conditions.
 If actual market conditions are less favorable than those projected by the Company, additional inventory write-downs may be required.
 Inventory impairment charges establish a new cost basis for inventory and charges are not subsequently reversed to income even if circumstances later suggest that increased carrying amounts are recoverable.
 In determining whether there is a risk of obsolescence, the Company evaluates projected demand over periods that align with demand forecasts used to develop manufacturing plans and inventory build decisions and writes down inventory on hand that is in excess of estimated demand.
 Management reviews and adjusts the estimates as appropriate based on specific situations.
-For example, demand can be adjusted up for new products for which historic sales are not representative of future demand.
-Alternatively, demand can be adjusted down to the extent any existing products are being replaced or discontinued.
+For example, demand can be adjusted down to the extent any existing products are being replaced or discontinued.